photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 The corresponding [config option](../../getting-started/config-options.md) is `PHOTOPRISM_JPEG_QUALITY`.

 !!! tldr ""
-    **The actual impression depends on how much information an image contains.** Empty areas and skies, for example, are easier to compress.
+    **The actual compression depends on how much information an image contains.** Empty areas and skies, for example, are easier to compress.
 Images with a lot of details suffer the most.
     For this reason, reducing the quality of thumbnails also negatively impacts [face recognition](../organize/people.md) and image classification results.
 Simply put, this means that the indexer sees fewer details.